newprice247/Random-Password-Gen/README.md

 ## Description

 The goal of this project was to build a random password generator using JavaScript and the provided starter code.
-The application enables the user to generate a random password based on criteria that they have selected using the web app's built in questionare.
+The application enables the user to generate a random password based on criteria that they have selected using the web app's built in questionaire.
 Based on their choices, a random password of varying length, using a variety of different types of characteres, will be displayed dynamically on screen.

 ## Finished Project